-- PuTTY is a complete (though not the most user-friendly) freeware implementation of SSH for Win32 and UNIX platforms. - SSHTerm is a useful open source SSH communications package. - SSH Tectia is the leading end-to-end commercial communications security solution for enterprise. - Reflection for Secure IT (formerly F-Secure SSH) is another good commercial SSH-based security solution.
+- Putty is a complete (though not very user-friendly) freeware implementation of SSH for Win32 and UNIX platforms. - SSHTerm is a useful open source SSH communications package. - SSH Tectia is the leading end-to-end commercial communications security solution for enterprise. - Reflection for Secure IT (formerly F-Secure SSH) is another good commercial SSH-based security solution.